rundeck/rundeck/docs/en/upgrading/upgrading.md

 Rundeck 2.0 has some under-the-hood changes, so please follow this guide when upgrading from Rundeck 1.6.x.

+The first step is always to make a backup of all important data for your existing Rundeck installation.
+Refer to the [Administration - Backup and Recovery](../administration/backup-and-recovery.html) section.

 ## Clean install

 The most direct upgrade method is to use the project export/import method and a clean install of Rundeck 2.0.